anchpop/wise_mans_haskell/book.md

     mconcat = foldr mappend mempty
 ```

-Let's look at what each of these mean.
+Let's look at what each of these means.

 `mempty` is a function that returns the identity value for whatever monoid is in question.
 It's short for "monoid empty".